 The authors are not historians but they need to know and use some “minimum amount” of historical data.
 These are about names and periods of reigns of various kings/emperors/rules, whose pyramids will be studied, both in Mesoamerica and China.
 We gathered data from Longhen (1998), Coe (2002), Wan Guoding (1956), Moule (1957), Needham (1964), Selešnikov (1974), Paludan (2004) or Zhang Shifeng (2006).

 Olmécs are usually defined as an independent culture of Central America, more or less preceding Maya (1500 BC – 300 AD), living in tropical lowlands of Mexican gulf.
-Maya belong to the interval About 200 – 1200 AD, Teotihuacan culture to 0 – 900 AD, Zapotécs to 500 BC – 800 AD, El Tajín to 250 – 900 AD, and finally we speak about Aztécs (~1200 – 1521 AD, till the conflict with European invaders).
-China had about three hundred emperors and empresses and has had a total of seven former capital cities.
-The first sovereign Chinese emperor was Qin Shi Huang Di (Shihuang), born 246 BC, reign since 221 BC till his death in 210 BC.
-His mausoleum is east-north of Xi´an and the relevant pyramid is the largest known pyramid in the world (taking into account its horizontal, not vertical dimension).
+Maya belong to the interval about 200 – 1200 AD, Teotihuacan culture to 0 – 900 AD, Zapotécs to 500 BC – 800 AD, El Tajín to 250 – 900 AD, and finally we speak about Aztécs (~1200 – 1521 AD, till the conflict with European invaders).
+China had about three hundred emperors and empresses and had seven former capital cities.
+The first sovereign Chinese emperor was Qin Shi Huang Di (Shihuang), born 246 BC, reign since 221 BC until his death in 210 BC.
+His mausoleum is northeast of Xi´an and the relevant pyramid is the largest known pyramid in the world (taking into account its horizontal, not vertical dimension).

-Starting from the Qin dynasty all data concerning Chinese emperors can be counted reliably and accurately, as far as their personal and posthumous names and/or titles are concerned.
+Starting from the Qin dynasty, all data concerning Chinese emperors can be counted reliably and accurately, as far as their personal and posthumous names and/or titles are concerned.
 This includes the dates of their birth (year, month, day), accession to the throne (including abdication and/or deposition) and death (we started with Moule, 1957).

 Relationship between the Chinese calendar and our own calendar does not add any additional error to our results (in a big contrast to extremely bad situation known for Maya, see, e.g., Klokočník et al. 2008).
-The Chinese calendar and its transformation to ours are precise to within a day, i.e. much more precisely than we need for our purpose here (see below for more information).
+The Chinese calendar and its transformation to ours are precise to within a day, i.e. much more precise than we need for our purpose here (see below for more information).
 They were two Han dynasties: older West Han (206 BC till 9 AD) and newer East Han (about 25 – 220 AD).
 This was one of heydays for China and logically many pyramids belong to this period (but not only to this).

-In table 1, we have a list of emperors and empresses (these are denoted by symbol +) from West and East Han (symbol * is for the East Han).
+In Table 1, we have a list of emperors and empresses (these are denoted by symbol +) from West and East Han (symbol * is for the East Han).
 We give their dynastic (posthumous or temple) and civic (personal) names.

 Table 1.
 The emperors from dynasties West Han and East Han.

 Because of the evolution of knowledge of Chinese history, some data (for example interval of reign) can be slightly modified.
-This table serves only as a rough information
+This table serves only as rough information